rvnryn/Capstone-Project/README.md

 											</thead>
 												<tr style='border-bottom: 1px solid #eee;'>
 													<td style='padding: 8px;'><b><a href='https://github.com/AcsOfficial/Capstone-Project/blob/master/frontend/app/Features/Settings/notification/page.tsx'>page.tsx</a></b></td>
-													<td style='padding: 8px;'>- Notification Settings PageThis code defines the <strong>Notification Settings</strong> page within the frontend application, serving as the user interface for managing notification preferences<br>- It integrates with backend services to fetch and update user-specific notification configurations, providing a seamless and interactive experience<br>- The page includes features such as saving changes, handling unsaved modifications, and navigation controls, ensuring users can customize their notification preferences efficiently while safeguarding against accidental data loss<br>- Overall, it plays a crucial role in the user personalization aspect of the applications architecture, enabling tailored communication settings aligned with user needs.</td>
+													<td style='padding: 8px;'>- NotificationSettings PageThis file implements the user interface for managing notification preferences within the applications settings section<br>- It provides users with the ability to view, modify, and save their notification configurations, ensuring a personalized and responsive experience<br>- The component integrates with backend services to fetch and persist user-specific notification settings, facilitating seamless synchronization between the frontend and backend systems<br>- Overall, it plays a crucial role in enabling users to control their notification preferences, contributing to the application's customizable and user-centric architecture.</td>
 												</tr>
 											</table>
 											<!-- hook Submodule -->